redux-form/redux-form/src/pages/api/ReduxForm.md

 #### `fields : Array<String>` [required]

 > a list of all your fields in your form.
+You may change these dynamically at runtime.

 #### `form : String` [required]